Spider19996/ha-tally-list-lovelace/README.md

 ## PIN Set Card

 Allow users to set or reset their 4-digit PIN.
 Administrators can select any user and update the PIN for them.
 The card is available in the Lovelace card picker.
-When opened, a warning reminds users not to use important PINs such as their bank card PIN, since its security cannot be guaranteed.
+When opened, a configurable warning can remind users not to use important PINs such as their bank card PIN.
+Leave the warning text empty to disable it.

 ```yaml
 type: custom:tally-set-pin-card